 When people first plan to fix gaps between their teeth to get a beautiful smile, they hear about braces.
 But, many questions arise in their mind as braces may take a long time, such as, “Do braces close gaps in teeth?

-In this article, we will discuss how to braces close gaps between teeth and how long it may take depending on the size of gaps and severity.
+In this article, we will discuss how to braces diastema or close gaps between teeth and how long it may take depending on the size of the gaps and severity.

-Whether braces close gaps between teeth depends on the factors such as the size of the gap, cause of the gap, and association of other related orthodontic problems.
+Whether braces close gaps between teeth depends on the factors such as the size of the gap, cause of the gap, and association with other related orthodontic problems.

 Here are the circumstances when braces can close gaps between teeth.